chnm/crdh-jekyll/_essays/v02-05-mapping-black-ecologies.md

 and a number of homes in Essex County as well as across the Rappahannock River in Naylor's Beach, people in rural Tidewater Virginia have been terrified by the prospects of these violent storms.
-Virginians, especially those in vulnerable rural communities, have already had to define a new normal defined by destructive weather because of the changing climate.
+Virginians, especially those in vulnerable rural communities, have already had to define a new normal based on the likelihood of destructive weather because of the changing climate.

 <figure>
+<iframe width="560" height="600" src="https://www.youtube.com/embed/TakYXaL6djk" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <figcaption>Figure 3.
-Text
+Storm Damage, Middlesex County, VA, October 12, 2018.
+(Sherita Mahone)
 </figcaption>
 </figure>